 How are places allocated?

-If a place cannot be offered at any of your preferred schools, a place will be allocated at a school where places are still available.
+If you could be offered a place at more than one preferred school against the published admission criteria, a place has been allocated at your highest preferred school.
+If a place could not be offered at any of your preferred schools, a place has been allocated at a school where places are still available.

 What is the relevance of a Published Admission Number?